-So, which fitness watches are worthy of a spot on your wrist?
+So, which of the best fitness watches are worthy of a spot on your wrist?
 We’ve put together this definitive list of the very best fitness watches and fitness trackers available to buy right now.
-Designs and features vary, so be sure you know exactly what your prospective fitness watch will do for you before you go ahead and buy.
+Designs and features vary, so be sure you know exactly what your prospective best fitness watch will do for you before you go ahead and buy.

 In short, there isn’t much to separate fitness trackers and smartwatches from one another.
 Fitness trackers can monitor your heart rate, record number of steps taken or distance travelled, for example, and most will now also show you notifications from a connected smartphone.
 Smartwatches were initially an extension of your smartphone, showing notifications and allowing you to send messages or listen to music.
 But now they too offer a wide array of fitness tracking capabilities.

 Admittedly, it is now harder to choose between the two, especially when most people appreciate the convenience of smartwatches and the ability to quickly read messages or see who’s calling, as well as being able to listen to music via wireless Bluetooth headphones